 We're received a real "Down Pour" early in the evening.
-The Bait Trap in my yard wad flooded.
-Added bait and some sugar.
+The Bait Trap in my yard was flooded.
+Added bait and some sugar water.

 Your way ahead of me.
 I only have seven (7) species in my yard.
 Three (3) in my four (4) Bait Traps in the Mantua Wetland.
 (I must add a comment: I think that someone is spraying for mosquitoes, virtually everything has dropped in numbers, except the Mosquitoes.
 I think the culprit is a large farm that not only is a Chicken farm for both eggs and processed Chicken meat.)
 The reason for that assumption, I have two Bait Traps to the west of the farm as part of the Cuyahoga River.
 I have butterflies and moths in numbers.